|

-Secondary school education places students in the Special, Express, Normal (Academic) or Normal (Technical) courses according to how they perform at the Primary School Leaving Examination (PSLE) .The best students in each cohort go to Special and Express courses in Edupoll’s Top 10 secondary schools.
+Secondary school education places students in the Special, Express, Normal (Academic) or Normal (Technical) courses according to how they perform at the Primary School Leaving Examination (PSLE) .The best students in each cohort go to IP and Express streams in Edupoll’s Top 10 secondary schools.

 Express course students get into a four year program to prepare for the GCE ‘O’ level examination whilst Integrated Program students attend a 6-year through-train program bypassing the ‘O’ level to prepare for the GCE ‘A’ level examination or the International Baccalaureate.

-Of the 161 secondary schools in Singapore, there are some schools which offer the 6-year integrated programs (IP) leading to GCE A levels or the International Baccalaureate or a NUS High School diploma.
+Of the 165-odd secondary schools in Singapore, there are some schools which offer the option of a 6-year integrated programs (IP) leading to GCE A levels or the International Baccalaureate or a NUS High School diploma.

 - Dunman High School